Sumenep Regency

 The regency occupies the eastern end of Madura island and also includes numerous smaller islands to the east (primarily Talango Island, the Sapudi Islands, and the Kangean Islands), to the north (the Masalembu Islands), and to the south (the Giligenteng Islands) of Madura.
 It is bordered by the Pamekasan Regency to the west, Madura Strait to the south, and the Java Sea to the north and east.
 The airport nearby is Trunojoyo Airport with flights to Surabaya.

 Geography

 Sumenep Regency is located at the eastern end of Madura Island; it also includes 126 scattered islands located between 113 ° 32'54 "-116 ° 16'48" East Longitude and between 4 ° 55'-7 ° 24 'South latitude.
 The regency is bordered to the south by the Strait of Madura and the Bali Sea, to the north by the Java Sea, to the west by Pamekasan Regency (the only land border), and to the east by the Java Sea and the Flores Sea.

+Kota Sumenep is located inland, and is separated from the Madura Strait by Kalianget District (and Talango Island).